hpwit/SID6581/README.md

 ## 2 - Read the regitsters

-You are able to read the value of the registers
+Getters to read the value of the registers

 ```C
 int getSidVolume( int chip);